DaniGuardiola/ubuntu-setup/README.md

 I made this for myself so expect a 100% opinionated configuration.
 However, it might be a good starting point for your own configuration, either by forking this repo or by manually changing the settings after using this script.

+# Usage

+For now, just download the repo, extract it if necessary, `cd` into it and run `./run.sh`.

+When the script is done, inclusing the manual steps, you will be logged out automatically.
+It is recommended to restart the computer before using it.

 # Content

 ## Packages intalled